Postpartum Diet & Nutrition

 MAKE IT COUNT.
 And on that note, when you do remember to eat?
 Try to eat well.
 And I mean that totally and fully for your benefit only.
 For nine months you’ve had the damn diet police obsessing over your every bite — caffeine! mercury! listeria! oh noes teh bayyybeee! — and now they are officially off your back.
 Even if you’re breastfeeding, what you eat isn’t getting passed into your breastmilk the same way it went into your placenta.
 Sure, you can make your baby gassy with too much broccoli (Noah had tummy problems ANY time I drank OJ), but you can more or less eat what you want.
 But!
 Balance!

-Seriously — you eat like crap in the early postpartum days, you are going to feel like crap.
+Seriously — when you eat like crap in the early postpartum days, you are going to feel like crap.
 If you skip breakfast and then frantically eat half a package of Oreos at noon, you’re not going to feel well.
 I mean, you’d NEVER feel well after a day like that, but when you add in sleep deprivation and wildly fluctuating hormones, you’re going to feel ESPECIALLY bad.
 Depressive bad.
 Anxious bad.
 Coming-down-with-every-virus-in-the-neighborhood bad (trust me on that one).
 So think eggs, whole-grain toast with butter, and juice for breakfast.
 Peanut butter or tuna fish or a good salad for lunch.
 Proteins!
 Carbs!
 Lean meats and vegetables and food pyramids and what-have-you!
 Keep the energy bars stocked and handy for when your day (and nutrition) goes off the rails.
 Even if you’re not breastfeeding, don’t look at the early crazy hazy days as a nice built-in crash diet.
 There will be time for that later.
 Not to sound all patronizing and stuff, but you need to keep your strength up, both physically and mentally, while your body and mind adjust to your new reality.
 Eat well.
 I mean it.

 Next week, in a similar sort of theme: Exercising.
 Getting back in shape.
 Ugh.
 And etc. So go get your carbo-loading in this week, because next week I’m going to make you all do push-ups until you cry.